skaraen/DRACO/README.md

 ## Prior Research and Identified Gaps

-Recent advances in flow-matching models (specifically diffusion models) have shown growing promise in robotic manipulation, particularly in trajectory generation and continuous-control tasks.
-Unlike diffusion models, which require many iterative denoising steps, flow matching learns a continuous vector field that transports samples from noise to data in a single integration pass, enabling significantly faster inference while retaining the ability to model complex action distributions [1].
-Recent work demonstrates that flow-based and rectified-flow formulations can effectively learn robot manipulation behaviors in high-dimensional spaces by conditioning the learned flow on observations or task goals [2].
-Their efficiency and stability make them well-suited for generating smooth robot trajectories under real-time constraints.

-Prior trajectory-planning approaches for robot arms typically rely on a combination of inverse kinematics solvers and trajectory-smoothing algorithms [3].
-Deep reinforcement learning has also shown the ability to map visual inputs directly to robot actions, particularly for contact-rich tasks [4].
-However, both IK-based and RL-based pipelines struggle to balance multi-modality, smoothness, and real-time responsiveness simultaneously.

-Diffusion-based motion-generation methods have recently shown strong performance in encoding multi-modal trajectory distributions for robotic planning, but are constrained by slow sampling because their iterative denoising process introduces latency [5, 6].
-Flow matching directly addresses this limitation by replacing the multi-step reverse diffusion process with a single ODE integration, dramatically improving sampling speed and making the models substantially more practical for interactive robotic applications.

-Despite these advantages, limitations remain.
-Flow-matching models, like diffusion models, still depend heavily on the quality and diversity of their training data, which impacts their ability to generalize to unseen or outlier scenarios [7].
-Scaling datasets can improve robustness but increases training cost proportionally.
-Moreover, although flow matching offers faster inference, its real-time performance still depends on efficient ODE solvers and optimized GPU execution—a particularly critical factor for our project, where the robot must reproduce user-drawn traces with minimal latency.
-Finally, there has been limited prior research on mapping *user-provided graphical inputs* (such as sketches or traces) directly to robot-arm trajectories using flow-matching models, an area we aim to explore further.
+Recent advances in diffusion models have shown remarkable success in robotic manipulation, particularly in trajectory planning tasks [1], and they can effectively learn complex robot manipulation behaviors by representing action distributions as conditional diffusion models [2].
+Diffusion models stand out with their ability to model multi-modal distributions and their robustness to high-dimensional input and output spaces [1], making them well-suited for generating smooth robot trajectories.
+Prior work, such as Motion Planning Diffusion, has demonstrated that diffusion models can effectively encode trajectory distributions and sample collision-free paths for robot arms [3].
+Traditional approaches to robot-arm task completion typically rely on a combination of inverse kinematics and trajectory smoothing techniques [4].
+Also, recent researcher found that deep reinforcement learning can have the ability to map the visual inputs to robot’s actions [5] as well, which shows that their effectiveness in contact-rich manipulation tasks.

+Although there has been significant research on the application of diffusion models in robotics, several limitations remain regarding generalizability.
+Most diffusion-based systems rely heavily on the quality and diversity of their training data, which constrains their ability to handle outlier or unseen scenarios [1].
+While expanding the dataset can improve generalization, it proportionally increases the computational cost of training.

+Another major limitation lies in the inference speed of diffusion models.
+Their iterative denoising process requires multiple sampling steps, making real-time control and continuous motion generation computationally expensive.
+This latency challenge restricts their applicability in time-sensitive robotic tasks, highlighting the need for faster generative methods such as flow matching, which replaces multi-step denoising with a single continuous transformation.
+Flow matching greatly reduces sampling time, making it far more suitable for interactive applications like real-time trajectory generation and robot drawing.

 ## System Architecture
 ### 1. Canvas Drawing Interface